Dr. Hardesty is a board certified gynecologic oncologist and managing partner at Alaska Women’s Cancer Care.

 Dr. Hardesty earned a degree in Biology (BS, Suma Cum Laude) from the University of Southern California in 1997.
 She graduated from Albany Medical College in 2001 (MD, A.O.A) and she went on to complete a 4 year residency in OB GYN at Magee Womens’ Hospital/University of Pittsburgh Health Center in 2005.
 Between 2005-2009 she worked in Page Arizona as an OB GYN serving a small community near the Navajo Reservation.
 She also served as Medical Director for Canyonlands Community Health Care from 2007-2009.
 In 2009 she moved to Seattle where she completed her 4 year fellowship in Gynecologic Oncology.
 She also earned a Master’s in Public Health from the University of Washington in 2011.
 She is board certified in Obstetrics and Gynecology (2007) and board certified in Gynecologic Oncology (2015).

-Dr. Hardesty loves the outdoors and exploring both on foot and on skis.
-She takes many photographs and especially enjoys taking photos of nature and scenery.
-She is an avid traveler recently returning from 10 weeks in Southeast Asia, and hopes to see everything one day.
+Dr Hardesty is most happy when spending time with her family and children.
+Dr. Hardesty loves the outdoors and exploring both on foot, in fins and on skis.
+She takes many photographs and especially enjoys taking photos of nature and scenery above and below the ocean.
+She is an avid traveler and hopes to see everything one day.
 She likes to cook for others and spend time with family and friends.

 Lesnock JL, Darcy KM, Tian C, Deloia JA, Thrall MM, Zahn C, Armstrong DK, Birrer MJ, Krivak TC.
 BRCA1 expression and improved survival in ovarian cancer patients treated with intraperitoneal cisplatin and paclitaxel: a Gynecologic Oncology Group Study.
 Br J Cancer 2013 Apr 2;108(6):1231-7.